-The following items should be include in any subsequent S106 agreement;- b.
+The following items should be include in any subsequent S106 agreement;-

+- a.
+The provision of two enhanced and improved bus stop facilities on Whalley Road and/or Littlemoor Road at an estimated cost of £20,000. - b.
 The provision of a new footway within the site to provide a continuous link from Littlemoor Road through to Whalley Road, via Park Road.
 The cost of completion of this work is estimated at £10,000.